thebuggenie/caspar/docs/howtos/tutorial-data-objects.md

 annotation.
 This tells b2db that the property is mapped to a database column, and how to transform the data stored in the database to and from data in your object.

-Let's tell b2db how to handle the properties in our data object:
+Let's tell b2db how to handle the properties in our data object.
+Open the `Article.php` file that you just created, and add the following annotations to the properties in that class.
+Also, add a `@Table` annotation on the class itself:
 ```php
 <?php